VRLabs/World-Constraint/README.md

 ## How it works

-This package works by using World.prefab as a parent constraint source.
-World.prefab is not in the scene, so the parent constraint will not move with the avatar.
+"World Constraint" uses "World.prefab" as a parent constraint source.
+"World.prefab" is not in the scene, so "World Constraint" and it's child hierarchy will not move with the avatar.

+The parent constraint on "Container" uses "ResetTarget" as a source, which is used to bring "Container" to your avatar.

 ## Install guide

-The World Constraint.prefab should go to the base of your Unity scene, which will give it base Unity scaling.
+"World Constraint.prefab" should go to the base of your Unity scene, which will give it base Unity scaling.

 Unpack the prefab by right-clicking it and move the prefab to base of your avatar.

-Expand the prefab, and locate World Constraint/ResetTarget.
+Expand the prefab, and locate "ResetTarget".
 Move this object out of the prefab to anywhere else on your avatar.

+Replace the Cube under with your own objects.

+## How to use

-The parent constraint on World Constraint/Container uses ResetTarget as a source.
-Disable this parent constraint component to leave your Container in world space, and enable it to reset the Container to ResetTarget.
+Disable the "Container" parent constraint component to leave it in world space, and enable it to reset the "Container" to "ResetTarget".

-Replace the Cube under World Constraint/Container with your own objects.

 ## Downloads